U.S. Route 151

 U.S. Highway 151 (US 151) is a United States Numbered Highway that runs through the states of Iowa and Wisconsin.
 The southern terminus for US 151 is at a junction with Interstate 80 (I-80) in Iowa County, Iowa, and its northern terminus is at Manitowoc, Wisconsin.
 The route, from south to north follows a northeasterly path through the two states.

-US 151 is an important corridor- connecting Cedar Rapids, Iowa to Fond du Lac, Wisconsin with an expressway (except for a segment about ten miles where it uses arterial roads instead in Madison, Wisconsin).
+US 151 is an important corridor which connects Cedar Rapids, Iowa to Fond du Lac, Wisconsin with an expressway (except for a segment about ten miles where it uses arterial roads instead in Madison, Wisconsin).

 Approximately 7 mi south of Dubuque, Iowa, US 151 joins with US 61.
 The two highways share a route from there to Dickeyville, Wisconsin.
 5 mi south of Dubuque, US 61/US 151 joins with US 52 and shares a route with US 52 until it veers south in Key West.

 In Wisconsin, US 61/US 151 joins with Wisconsin Highway 35 (WIS 35) about 1 mi north of the Iowa–Wisconsin border.
 At Dickeyville, US 151 splits off and heads northeast to Platteville.
 US 61/WIS 35 continues north.
 US 151 later joins with US 18 near Dodgeville.
 The two highways share a route all the way to Madison.